Careers

 - Development and Fundraising

+The 2025 JOIN Internship will run from Monday, June 9 to Friday, August 1.
 Openings are limited.
 Open to Jewish, full-time undergraduate and graduate students who are metro Detroit residents.
-For more information, contact Ashley Moser at [email protected] or (248) 233-4482.
+For more information, contact Ashley Stone at [email protected] or (248) 233-4482.
+The application deadline Is February 28, 2025.

 Employment Services for Individuals with Disabilities